 Any construction site is likely to be affected by the presence of existing utilities.
 Having utility asset maps available is crucial.
-However, undertaking a full PAS 128 utility survey before work commences is essential to comply with relevant legislation.
+Undertaking a full PAS 128 utility survey before work commences is essential to comply with relevant legislation.

 Premier Energy can offer advice on procuring PAS 128 utility surveys.
 Having previously carried out this service in-house we understand the different types of utility surveys and can help you in specifying the right survey for your needs.
-We can even manage this procurement on your behalf and obtain quotations from survey companies for you to accept and if necessary, we can manage the survey process as well.
+We can even manage this procurement on your behalf and obtain quotations from survey companies for you to accept.

 - Client provides details of area to be surveyed

 - Client provides information on types of survey required e.g. topo, utility, etc.

 - Our team reviews request and agrees with the client the scope of the surveys

 - Our team will provide a quote for the utility search (level D).
 Our team will request quotes from a selection of survey companies